varundeepsaini/discordbot/readme.md

 ```

 ## Contributing
-Refer to [this document](CONTRIBUTING.md) to learn more about how you can contribute
+Refer to [this document](CONTRIBUTING.md) to learn more about how you can contribute.